UniMath/agda-unimath/src/metric-spaces/action-on-cauchy-approximations-extensions-pseudometric-spaces.lagda.md

 ## Properties

-### The action of metric extensions on Cauchy approximations is natural w.r.t.
+### The action of pseudometric extensions on Cauchy approximations is natural w.r.t.
 Cauchy pseudocompletions

 ```agda
 module _